AuthorCarpentry/dois-citation-data/01-register-doi.md

 clicking the sign up button in the upper right hand corner.
 Then click the 'Upload' link at the top of the screen and the green 'New Upload' button.
 You'll see a place to drag and drop the files you're going to upload.
-Then click the green upload button.
+Then click the green upload button.If the uploader gives an error message you may have to refresh the page first.

+Click on the "Reserve a DOI button".
+You'll get a DOI that you can use to reference your scholarly content, but it wont't resolve until you publish your record.

 Next, you'll have to enter the metadata that describes your scholarly work, some of which will be registered with your DOI.